 But that’s no fun for modern ninja stories.
 And that’s where Ninja New York comes in.

-Ninja New York is a theme restaurant in NYC.
+is was a theme restaurant in NYC.
 We were in the city for the weekend (Potted Potter, Matilda, Newsies, and Rock of Ages in 36 hours, because that’s how we roll) and some memory tripped in my head of a ninja-themed restaurant.
 Ah, internet.

 You descend into the restaurant via elevator, and the entire interior is set as a Japanese village, with individual booths and lamps lighting the dark paths.
 Shamisen music is playing in the background, the menus are presented on scrolls, and everything is themed.
 It’s kind of like being at a kids’ birthday party of black death.